Check out our no cost opportunities for Teacher Professional Development!

 This nationally acclaimed civic education instructional program enhances students’ understanding of the institutions of American constitutional democracy while allowing students to discover the contemporary relevance of the Constitution and Bill of Rights.
 The primary goal of “We the People: The Citizen and the Constitution” is to promote civic competence and responsibility among the nation’s elementary and secondary students.
 The design of the instructional program, including the innovative culminating activity, is what makes the program a success.

-Friday, December 8, 2017
+Friday, December 8, 2023

-(Snow Date: Dec.
+(Snow Date Dec.
 11)

 (Awards to follow)

-Friday, January 5, 2018
+Friday, January 5, 2024

-(Snow Date: Jan.
+(Snow Date Jan.
 8)

 We the People Aligned to the Common Core State Standards

-All three levels of We the People: The Citizen and the Constitution are now aligned with the Common Core State Standards.
-The correlations were performed by Houghton Mifflin Harcourt; print textbook correlations for Level 3 were performed by the Maryland Department of Education.
-Thank you to our partners in education for making We the People an even more valuable resource for NH teachers!
+The elementary, middle and high school levels of We the People: The Citizen and the Constitution texts are now aligned with the Common Core State Standards.
+The correlations for elementary and middle school were performed by Houghton Mifflin Harcourt; The high school correlations were performed by the Maryland Department of Education.
+Click on the image of the grade’s corresponding book to find the correlations.
+Thank you to our partners in education for ensuring “We the People” is an even more valuable resource for NH teachers!